H.R. 2036: Credit for Caring Act of 2025

 Why it matters

-The Credit for Caring Act of 2025 would create a new federal tax credit for people who work and also pay to care for a family member with significant long-term care needs.
-The credit would equal 30% of qualifying caregiving expenses above $2,000, with a maximum credit of $5,000 a year.
-In simple terms, it is aimed at families who are spending real money on care, equipment, transportation, home changes, and other supports that make daily life possible for a loved one.
+The Credit for Caring Act of 2025 would create a federal tax credit for people who work and also pay out of pocket to care for a family member with serious long-term care needs.
+The credit covers 30% of qualifying care costs above the first $2,000 you spend, capped at $5,000 a year.
+Spend $8,000 caring for a parent and the credit works out to about $1,800; it takes roughly $18,700 in costs in a single year to reach the full $5,000.

 1

-Working family caregivers could claim a federal tax credit worth 30% of qualified caregiving expenses above $2,000, up to a maximum of $5,000 per year.
+Working family caregivers could claim 30% of qualifying caregiving costs above $2,000, up to $5,000 a year.
+The cap is adjusted for medical-cost inflation after 2025.

 2